 Other body and beauty businesses that you can also start in the space to earn a decent living include: -Making and Selling handmade soaps; Selling beauty treatment products alongside doing tattoo and body piercing services.

 7. Become a Hair Stylist

 If you have skills in hairstyling, treatment, and maintenance; start a hairstyling salon.

 This is one of the businesses that is always thriving and should earn you a decent living if you do it well.

-An upside to it is, if you are so good at it; you will get more clients refereed by satisfied clients.
+An upside to it is if you are so good at it; you will get more clients referred by satisfied clients.

 The downside is, if you mess up a single client, their bad mouth could slow your business faster than you built it.